MRiffiAslett/ips_MaxRiffiAslett/README.md

 <h1 align="left">
     On the Generalizability <br>
-    of High-Resolution Image Classification <br>
+    of Iterative Patch Selection <br>
-    with Memory-Efficient Transformers
+    for High-Resolution Image Classification
 </h1>

 ## 📚 Summary